thycotic/dsv-docs/product/QuickStart/policies/index.md

 *effect* is allow

-The resulting policy will look like this if you read it using the command `thy policy read secrets:servers:us-east -e yaml`
+The resulting policy will look like this if you read it using the command `dsv policy read secrets:servers:us-east -e yaml`

 ```yaml
 path: secrets:servers:us-east